by Edwin X Berry, Ph.D., Physics

 4.4 Pulse decay: Physics versus IPCC Bern

 Figure 12 shows how the Physics carbon-cycle model and the IPCC Bern model predict the decay of a 100-ppm pulse.
-The magnitude of the pulse does not matter.
-The percent decline will be the same for pulses of all sizes.

 The Physics model shows the pulse decays to 15 ppm in 10 years and to 4 ppm in 100 years.
 By contrast, the IPCC Bern model predicts the pulse decays to 55 ppm in 10 years and to 30 ppm in 100 years.
 The incorrect Bern model says it is impossible for a pulse of human CO2 to ever decay below 15 percent.

 Figure 13 shows how the carbon moves from the atmosphere to the other reservoirs.

 Human carbon in the atmosphere moves rapidly to the land and the deep ocean because it flows between the reservoirs exactly like natural carbon flows.
 The IPCC human carbon cycle does not allow human carbon to flow like natural carbon.

 Table 6 shows a summary of the pulse calculations.